Notebook - 10

 The smoke from the campfire, on which the daytime attendants cook breakfast, rushes in all directions.
 Here, in the sky above the horizon, the sun appeared beautifully orange light lit up a cloud.
 The sun came out and the light spread.
 First red, then whiter and whiter.
 Illuminated the tops of the trees.
 On the tent (???) shadow of a birch.
 Smoke eats up your eyes.
-I have not yet taken off the horizon.
-During the night, holes were added to the tent from the sparks.
-And in the sun they lit up like stars.
+I can't take my eyes off the horizon.

 (19) Radio communication

 Strong wind.
 Bunnies run through the tent from holes.
 Georgiy contacts Ivdel with a call name, then goes over with words

 - I hear Otorten's voice, - turning away from the handset, Georgiy tells us this is how he calls Colonel Ortyukov.
 Georgiy working the radio sits on his bent knees, a short fur coat thrown on his shoulders.

 - Good afternoon.
 Clear, visibility over 10km, west wind

 5-8, wind on top 25-30, t-13°.
 And in Ivdel is different.
 Reported that at 10 am Protyazhenko takes off.
 Here he will be at 11:30 am.